Selective serotonin reuptake inhibitors (SSRIs)

-All SSRIs work in a similar way and generally cause similar side effects.
-However, each SSRI has a different chemical makeup, so one may affect you a little differently than another.
-Most side effects may go away after the first few weeks of treatment, but talk to your doctor if any side effects are too troublesome for you.
+All SSRIs are thought to work in a similar way and generally can cause similar side effects, though some people may not experience any.
+Many side effects may go away after the first few weeks of treatment, while others may lead you and your doctor to try a different drug.

 - Nervousness, agitation or restlessness

-- Reduced sexual desire or difficulty reaching orgasm or inability to maintain an erection (erectile dysfunction)
+- Sexual problems, such as reduced sexual desire, difficulty reaching orgasm or inability to maintain an erection (erectile dysfunction)

 Taking your medication with food may reduce the risk of nausea.
 Also, as long as your medication doesn't keep you from sleeping, you can reduce the impact of nausea by taking it at bedtime.